Huegoxaga/notes/python/tools-and-packages.md

     - One camera will be connected by passing `0` OR `-1`
     - Second camera can be selected by passing `2`
   - `cap = cv2.VideoCapture('LOCATION OF THE VIDEO')`, reading a video from local storage
+    - It accepts rstp location as input stream from IP camera.
+However, in the frame grabing loop, when there is code that's blocking each loop longer than the interval of the frame rate, the pipeline will break, due to timestamp mismatch
   - `ret, frame = cap.read()`, capture one video frame by frame, if frame is read correctly `ret` is `True`
   - `cap.isOpened()`, check if the video is successfully stored in the variable
     - work well with `while` loop